dingherself/130/syllabus.md

 ## Honors Credit

 If you would like to take this class for honors credit, please contact me as early as possible—and definitely **by Thursday, September 12**—to discuss it.
 The honors contract will require you to complete an independent project that explores one of our course themes in greater depth.
-For our class, this could be an additional final project or a more substantial, research-based term paper in lieu of the regular final project (come talk to me about your ideas!).
+For our class, I’m happy to supervise an additional final project or a more substantial, research-based term paper in lieu of the regular final project (come talk to me about your ideas!).
 More information can be found at <https://honors.arizona.edu/academics/honors-contracts>{: .text-break}.

 ## Excused Absences